asynts/writer/Notes/0013_mouse-click-not-registered.md

 -   I did draw a rect where I clicked on the screen and it seems to appear in the correct location.

+### Ideas

+-   Should I handle the event in the leaf first before allowing parent nodes to process the event?

 ### Theories

 -   The space after doesn't really belong to a model node, therefore, we never go through the logic and can't fail.